-In the event of the closure of our class bubble due to a confirmed case of COVID-19, or if your child is self-isolating, the work to be completed during this time will be listed below.
+In the event of the closure of our class bubble due to a confirmed case of COVID-19, the work to be completed during this time will be listed below.
 Please see the attached timetable as a guide for their home/school day .
 It is our expectation that in the event that a child/ bubble of children is self-isolating that they engage with and complete the work set to the same standard that they would in school.
 This is vital to enable their education to continue.

-Daily contact will be made either by telephone or 2email via Purple Mash.
+Daily contact should be made either by 2email via Purple Mash or a phone call BY 9AM.
 A copy of the login details for Purple Mash has been attached to the front of their home learning folder.
 If necessary, please contact school either by telephone or email if your child needs their login details.

 Some tasks will be set each day on Purple Mash.